nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ## Resource Population Requirements and Guidance ##

-The following requirements and resource population guidance should be followed in addition to the requirements and guidance outlined in the [Generic Requirements](https://developer.nhs.uk/apis/ems-beta/explore_genreic_event_requirements.html) page.
+The following requirements and resource population guidance must be followed in addition to the requirements and guidance outlined in the [Generic Requirements](https://developer.nhs.uk/apis/ems-beta/explore_genreic_event_requirements.html) page.

 ### [Bundle](http://hl7.org/fhir/STU3/StructureDefinition/Bundle)